cslarsen/brainfuck-jit/README.md

     $ make check
     $ make install

-To buil the C++ Brainfuck VM, you should now simply do
+To build the C++ Brainfuck VM, you should now simply do

     $ g++ -W -Wall -g bfloo.cpp -obfloo.cpp -llightning